junpeng2023/tmd_collection/terminal.md

 O1 which <package>
 e.g. 1. which dts
-#-- to find the package dts installed or not
+#-- to find the package dts installed or not and find the path where it is installed
+e.g. 2. which rviz
+#-- to find the package rviz installed or not and find the path where it is installed

 O2 rosls <>